 - Pinkish-brown ear wax may indicate a yeast infection

 - Dry, dark, discharge may be ear mites, which can lead to an ear infection.

-- Prebiotics (such as seaweed) and probiotics (such as plain yogurt)
+- Prebiotics and probiotics (such as plain yogurt)

 - Cleaning with white or apple cider vinegar to maintain a healthy chemical balance in the ear

-- Nurturing a healthy immune system with a naturally balanced diet that includes antioxidants, fatty acids and vitamin C.
+- Nurturing a healthy immune system with a naturally balanced diet that includes antioxidants and fatty acids.